• Skip to primary navigation

 Do you enjoy drinking herbal teas?
 Did you realise how easy it is to grow your own tea garden indoors?
 Or how many health benefits you can reap from a simple container of herbs?
 Have you ever tried to grow your own herbal teas?
 What tea garden plants appeal to you the most?

-(* This post contains affiliate links, which means I receive a small commission at no cost to you if you make any purchases using these links).
+(* This is a collaborative post and contains affiliate links, which means I receive a small commission at no cost to you if you make any purchases using these links).

 Growing a tea garden indoors - cup of tea with a bunch of lavender